-Rocourt, et al. (2003) Microbiological risk assessment provides risk managers which included all the information at national and international levels to lower the risk associated with food-borne pathogens.
-This exercise demonstrates that that MRA is a multidisciplinary approach involving microbiologists experts, clinical veterinarians, food technologists and others in which food consumption modelers as well as clinicians and epidemiologists.
+Rocourt, et al. (2003).
 There is strongly need for more research on pathogens in foods and MRA should be used to guide such research.
 In public health, scientist plays a very vital role by providing risk assessors with the necessary data.